 Traffic Accidents due to Mechanical Failure

-As Baltimore, MD, personal injury lawyers, the attorneys at Lebowitz & Mzhen, LLC, have the training and litigation skills to handle a variety of bodily injury claims ranging from automobile accidents and motorcycle wrecks to medical malpractice and nursing home abuse cases.
+As Baltimore, MD, personal injury lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, have the training and litigation skills to handle a variety of bodily injury claims ranging from automobile accidents and motorcycle wrecks to medical malpractice and nursing home abuse cases.
 As part of our practice we often run across instances involving the area of law known as “products liability.”

 An interesting aspect of this area of law is that it can apply as much to consumer products such as household appliances, infant formula and swimming pools as it can to power tools, sporting goods and motor vehicles.
 In fact, as automobile and commercial trucking accident lawyers, it is not uncommon for some injury-related or fatal traffic accidents to have been caused to some degree by the failure of one or more critical vehicle components or parts.

 All across the country, as well as here in the Maryland and Washington, D.C., area, car accidents can and do occur as a direct result of a defect in a car, truck or motorcycle part or control system.
 While many people immediately think of driver error or outright negligence when they hear of a serious car or trucking-related collision in their town, the failure of an important steering, braking or other vehicle control system can be as much to blame as a distracted or reckless driver.

 From passenger cars and light trucks to recreational vehicles, motorbikes and scooters, and even commercial tractor-trailer rigs, a single defective part can lead to the injury or death of one or more innocent victims anywhere on our public roadways.
 Beltway accidents, urban pedestrian collisions and car wrecks along rural routes can each be caused in whole or part by a defective product.